ShabnamRad/SharifFallSAD3/README.md

 1-Install yarn:

-...a) if you have a yarn.lock file copy it to the root of frontend folder
+⋅⋅⋅a) if you have a yarn.lock file copy it to the root of frontend folder

 ...b) run "yarn install"